 North Carolina Divorce Process at a Glance

-The basic requirements for divorce in North Carolina, links to court forms, and a step-by-step guide to an "absolute divorce" are listed below to help you cut through the legal jargon.
+The basic requirements for an "absolute divorce" in North Carolina, links to court forms, and a step-by-step guide are listed below to help you cut through the legal jargon.

 North Carolina General Statutes: Section 50-2, et seq.

 North Carolina permits no-fault divorce (neither party is claiming the other caused the marriage to fail) if the following conditions have been met: